ccondry/gadget-iframe/README.md

 A simple iframe gadget for Cisco Finesse.
 Accepts URL parameter 'url' in the gadget layout XML to display a configurable iframe pointing at the chosen URL.

+This was designed for Finesse 11.5, but may also work with earlier versions.

 ## Usage
 Upload the 'iframe' folder to your Finesse 3rdpartygadget folder (under 'files'), and then update your Finesse gadget layout XML to include the iframe gadget in a new or existing